Pixy Stix

 Pixy Stix are a sweet and sour colored powdered candy usually packaged in a wrapper that resembles a drinking straw.

-The candy is usually poured into the mouth from the wrapper, which is made out of plastic or paper.
+The candy is lightly poured into the mouth from the wrapper, which is made out of either plastic or paper.
 Pixy Stix contain dextrose, citric acid, and artificial and natural flavors.

 History

-Pixy Stix were invented by Sunline Inc. in St. Louis, Missouri.
+Pixy Stix were invented by the Sunline Inc. in St. Louis, Missouri.
 The concept for this powdered candy originated in 1942 and was derived from a penny drink mix sold as Fruzola Jr. by the Fruzola Company in Salt Lake City, Utah.
 When J. Fish Smith found that children were eating the sweet and sour powder straight from the package, he modified the formula and branded it as Lik-M-Aid.